PureHolisticWellness lotus logoPureHolisticWellness

 Menopausal fatigue is often the result of several interwoven factors.
 Hormonal changes, particularly the decline in estrogen and progesterone, play a significant role.
 These hormones are crucial for regulating sleep and energy levels.
 As their levels fluctuate, you might find yourself feeling more tired than usual.

 • Exploring the Hormonal Changes – During menopause, the body’s production of estrogen and progesterone declines.
 These hormones are crucial for various bodily functions, including the regulation of sleep and energy levels.
-Estrogen helps to regulate the sleep cycle and has a direct impact on serotonin, a neurotransmitter that affects mood and energy.
+Estrogen helps to regulate the sleep cycle and may influence serotonin, a neurotransmitter associated with mood and energy.
 As estrogen levels drop, you may experience more frequent awakenings during the night, leading to poor sleep quality and increased daytime fatigue.
 Progesterone, known for its calming effect, also diminishes, which can contribute to feelings of restlessness and anxiety, further disrupting sleep and overall energy levels.

 Woman holding red fan, symbolizing relief during menopause.